AdobeDocs/commerce-knowledge-base.en/help/announcements/adobe-commerce-announcements/integration-environments-migration-to-new-regions-for-eu-and-us.md

 Once the migration is complete, you will need to update your repository address in your local repo as well as any third-party systems which you have integrated with the current Integration environments.

->![info]
+>[!NOTE]
 >
->Note: Please note that this migration is required before you upgrade to Adobe Commerce 2.4.4.
+>Please note that this migration is required before you upgrade to Adobe Commerce 2.4.4.